jeffhandley/dale.thehandleys.com/README.md

 **What should I do if I have other protocol questions?**
 When in doubt, ask!
 The Cemetery Representative, who represents Arlington National Cemetery at every service, would be delighted to explain it all to you.

+**Can I take pictures?**
+Yes.
+All photos and the video taken by Mattox photography will also be shared.

 ## More Information from Arlington National Cemetery